2026 Education Policy

 Registrants who do not achieve the minimum passing grade will be granted one (1)

-applicable taxes must be paid.
+taxes must be paid.
 See appendix 7.1 for a full list of education fees.
+Registrants must

 Accommodations